SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

   should reach to the end service which is present in aws, request will cross many stages like client-side configuration should be clear, vpc, igw, subnets etc. have many resources to cross to reach the end service.
 So this visualization should there in us.
 Thats why SG is important to use in every resources.
-- No Problem if you delete ".terraform" folder and lock file.
+- No Problem if you delete ".terraform" folder & lock file.

 ### Session-35
 - Understand the concept of 3-Tier architecture diagram.
-- Start a project Roboshop-infra-Dev in VS, this is for Dev environment, as this is multi-env, you have three options Tfvars-method, Workspace-method & Different repos for different env, present siva is now creating different repos for different environments.
+- Start a project Roboshop-infra-Dev in VS, this is for Dev environment, since this is multi-env, you have three options Tfvars-method, Workspace-method & Different repos for different environments, present siva is now creating different repos for different environments.
 Every method has pros & cons, you can tell this in interview.
-We also need to create for SIT, UAT, PROD.
+We also need to create for SIT, UAT, PROD Environments.
 - We keep Web-ALB in https on port 443, because it is facing to the public.
-App-ALB is private LB, since this App-ALB is within our network, we can keep this in http on port 8080.
+App-ALB is private LB, this App-ALB is within our network, we can keep this in http on port 8080 (or) 80.
 - There will be NO direct connections from now, only through LB.
 - We use Auto-scaling only for frontend & backend.
 For Databases we use RDS, DynamoDB etc.
 - Creating Databases using PULL strategy.
-We have one disadvantage in PUSH.
-Once we pushed the configuration from the ansible server to the nodes and if the configuration is disturbed or anybody did changes in ansible server, we dont have any idea, so ansible implemented PULL architecture aswel, we can schedule a crontab to PULL the configuration periodically from Git not from the ansible-server and run it, since ansible is idempotence in nature, even if the program runs multiple times, nothing will happen.
+We have one disadvantage in PUSH that is Once we pushed the configuration from the ansible server to the nodes and if the configuration is disturbed or anybody did changes in ansible server, we dont have any idea, so ansible implemented PULL architecture aswel, we can schedule a crontab to PULL the configuration periodically from Git not from the ansible-server & run it, since ansible is idempotence in nature, even if the program runs multiple times, nothing will happen.
 So go through the code of Roboshop-ansible-roles-Terraform in VS.
 - Why we use terraform provisioners (Null resource) instead of user-data ?
-Because we dont know wether the user-data is succeeded or not until we see the logs in server and moreover it will run only one time.
-But in provisioner we can see on terminal if bootstraping is happening or not ?
+Because we dont know wether the user-data is succeeded or not until we see the logs in server & moreover it will run only one time.
+But in provisioner we can see on terminal, wether the bootstrap is happening or not ?
-- Every platform like azure, gcp or aws cloud platform will have its own solution to maintain configuration and secrets, in aws cloud we have more resources like ec2, dynamodb, lb etc. So for every service you may use passwords or any other secrets in the configuration at some point of time like in mysql we have password Roboshop@, so we have SSM Parameter store, services will refer this.
+- Every platform like azure, gcp, aws cloud platform will have its own solution to maintain configuration & secrets, in aws cloud we have more resources like ec2, dynamodb, lb etc. So for every service you may use passwords or any other secrets in the configuration at some point of time like in mysql, we have password Roboshop1@, so we have SSM Parameter store, services will refer this.
-- For example in aws cloud, EC2 is a service and if this EC2 wants to retrieve the configuration or passwords which are present in the SSM Parameter, then this EC2 must have access to that SSM right ?
+- For example in aws cloud, EC2 is a service & if this EC2 wants to retrieve the configuration or passwords which are present in SSM Parameter, then this EC2 must have access to that SSM right ?
 For that only we give roles to the EC2 in IAM.
 Second thing is here we are using ansible to provision servers, so ansible should pull the configuration or passwords whatever present in the SSM Parameter, which is present in aws, then ansible should connect to the aws first, that means ansible should download boto3 and botocore